Anezeres/DesarrolloSoftwareUnivalle/readme.md

 # GREEN WHEELS

 This software is for an university project.
-Its objective it's to serve as a resources manager for a electric car seller company.
+Its objective it's to serve as a resources manager for an electric car seller company.

 ## Initializing backend application.